Giovanni Cefai: Appointment and consecration

-"From the Cathedral of Arequipa, I would like to thank you sincerely for being here, for your love, greetings, prayers and support.
+At the close of the ceremony, Bishop Cefai sent a message to the Maltese people, stating: "From the Cathedral of Arequipa, I would like to thank you sincerely for being here, for your love, greetings, prayers and support.
 For my part, I am humbled and I promise you my prayers.
 I will pray for you, for your intentions, for your families.
 May God bless you and protect you.
 Thank you for your wishes and for being here with us."

+In an interview with pontifical foundation, Aid to the Church in Need, he spoke about the prelature, saying: "Many of these people feel abandoned.
+Therefore, we should, as Pope Francis says, go to the furthest reaches of the world in search of the people of God, to tell them: ‘Courage, brothers.
+God is merciful, God is love, and He will never abandon you’.”
+He added further, “We are starting from zero.
+We lack classrooms, schools, chapels, homes for the priests to live with some dignity… But a missionary never stops dreaming, he never loses hope.
+He places his hope in God and in benefactors.”
+Many pressing problems in the prelature, he says, include coca production and pollution from illegal mining.